meribold/git-snap/readme.md

 *   If the file exists in both the working tree and the index then it **does** go into the snapshot commit.

+Each row in the following table specifies whether a file exists in any of four trees: the working tree, the index, `HEAD`, and the tip of the snapshots branch.
+The last column indicates whether `git snap` would include this file in the commit it creates.

 | working tree | index  | `HEAD` | tip of snapshots branch | description                      | included in snapshot commit                        |
 |--------------|--------|--------|-------------------------|----------------------------------|----------------------------------------------------|
 |              |        |        | exists                  | after `git rm` and committing    | :x: removed from snapshots branch                  |